BGP Multipath

 To combat the scalability concerns with an iBGP full mesh design, in 1996, several alternatives, such as route reflection and confederations, were proposed.
 Both of these enable hierarchies within the topology.
 However, route reflection has drawbacks, which may result in path diversity and network performance side effects.
 There is a trade-off between routing correctness and scalability.
 With iBGP full mesh designs, if one BGP router fails, it will have a limited impact.
 An update travels only one i-BGP hop.
 However, if a route reflector fails, it has an extensive network impact.
 All iBGP peers peering with the route reflector are affected.

 An update message may traverse multiple route reflectors with a route reflection design before reaching the desired i-BGP router.
 This may have adverse effects, such as prolonged routing convergence.
 One of route reflection’s most significant adverse effects is reduced path diversity.
 A high path diversity can increase resilience, while low path diversity will decrease resilience.
-Since a route reflector only passes its best route, all clients peering with that route reflector use the same best path for that given destination.
+Since a route reflector only passes its best route, all clients peering with that route reflector use the same path for that given destination.

-• A key point: Lab on BGP Route-Reflection
+Lab on BGP Route-Reflection

 The route reflector allows all IBGP speakers within your autonomous network to learn about the available routes without introducing loops.